yugabyte/cloud-resource-cleanup/README.md

 * `exception_regex`: Use this option to exclude resources based on regular expressions applied to their names. **This option does not apply if `name_regex` is not set**.
 Resources will be excluded if `any` of the specified regular expressions match their names. **This option only applies to AWS keypairs and GCP IPs** (e.g. ['perftest_keep_resources', 'feature_keep_resources'])
 * `age`: Use this option to specify an age threshold for resources when deleting resources other than `IPs` (e.g. {'days': 3, 'hours': 12}).
 * `notags`: Use this option to filter resources based on tags that are not present.
 Leave the value of Key empty to indicate `any` value.
 Resources will be excluded if `all` of the key-value pair match.
 This option can be used independently of the `filter_tags` option. **This option does not apply to AWS keypairs and GCP IPs**.
 Format: -t or --notags {'test_task': ['test'], 'test_owner': []}
+* `slack_channel`: Use this option to specify a Slack channel to receive notifications about the execution of the script.
+Only works if specified.

 # Examples
 1. To delete all running AWS VMs that are older than 3 days and 12 hours and have the tag `test_task` with the value `stress-test`: